Michael628/pyfm/example/workspace/work-dir/README.md

 - **`params.yaml`** - Master configuration file containing all parameters for smear, hadrons, and contract jobs including masses, lattice dimensions, solver parameters, and file paths
 - **`todo`** - Task queue file listing pending jobs in format: `{series}.{config} {job_type} {job_id} ...`

+  Convention for the todo file:

+  - smear 0 : Job has not been started
+  - smearQ 2345 : JobID 12345 is in queue, running, or has not been checked by nanny
+  - smearX 12345 : JobID 12345 completed successfully
+  - smearXXfix 12345 : JobID 12345 did not complete successfully

 ### Execution Scripts

 - **`smear.sh`** - Execution script for gauge field smearing jobs (creates fat and long links with APBC and KS phases)